danielbodnar/awesome-stars/README.md

 ## security

+- [warrant-dev/warrant](https://github.com/warrant-dev/warrant) - Warrant is a highly scalable, centralized authorization service based on Google Zanzibar, used for defining, querying, and auditing application authorization models and access control rules.
 - [life4/enc](https://github.com/life4/enc) - 🔑🔒 A modern and friendly CLI alternative to GnuPG: generate and download keys, encrypt, decrypt, and sign text and files, and more.
 - [lirantal/npq](https://github.com/lirantal/npq) - 🎖safely* install packages with npm or yarn by auditing them as part of your install process
 - [oracle-quickstart/terraform-oci-open-lz](https://github.com/oracle-quickstart/terraform-oci-open-lz) - The OCI Open LZ is a secure landing zone blueprint to simplify the onboarding and running of organizations, business units, and subsidiaries into OCI.
 Use it to create your own Landing Zone.